ueberdosis/tiptap-php/README.md

 Boom, syntax highlighting!
 By the way, this is powered by the amazing [scrivo/highlight.php](https://github.com/scrivo/highlight.php).

 ### Syntax highlighting for code blocks with [Shiki](https://github.com/shikijs/shiki)

-There is an alternate syntax highlighter that utilizes [Shiki](https://github.com/shikijs/shiki), Shiki is a beautiful syntax highlighter powered by the same language engine that many code editors use.
-The major differences from the `CodeBlockHighlight` extensions are, 1) you must install the `shiki` npm package, 2) shiki code highlighting works by injecting inline styles so pulling in a external css file is not required, 3) you can use most VS Code themes to highlight your code.
+There is an alternate syntax highlighter that utilizes [Shiki](https://github.com/shikijs/shiki).
+Shiki is a beautiful syntax highlighter powered by the same language engine that many code editors use.
+The major differences from the `CodeBlockHighlight` extensions are, 1) you must install the `shiki` npm package, 2) Shiki code highlighting works by injecting inline styles so pulling in a external css file is not required, 3) you can use most VS Code themes to highlight your code.

-To use the Shiki Extension, first install the npm package
+To use the Shiki extension, first install the npm package

 ```bash
 npm install shiki